Langtang Trekking Permits: Everything You Need to Know

 Is It Possible to Get a Permit Online?

-You need at least two people and a guide to go on a trek as You can't go alone.
+Since April 2023, you need a licensed guide for the Langtang trek, though there is no minimum group size; a single trekker with a guide is fine.
 Different routes have varying permit fees, quoted in US dollars but payable in Nepalese Rupees.
 A trekking permit is not issued after the visa expiration date.

 Trekkers must have a valid visa for good days covering their trekking schedule.
 Authorized agencies must provide the following documents: an online application form, a copy of the passport and valid visa, a list of trekkers' names, a program schedule of the trek, a guarantee letter from the agency, an agreement with the agency, a tax clearance certificate from the trekking agency, and documents regarding the insurance of the trekkers and accompanying Nepalese staff.